UK government faces new boozy scandal as deputy whip quits

-LONDON (AP) — Britain’s government is facing another boozy scandal after the deputy chief whip resigned from his post following a drunken incident this week, with Prime Minister Boris Johnson facing calls on Friday to expel him from the Conservative Party.
+LONDON (AP) — Britain’s government is dealing with another boozy scandal after the deputy chief whip resigned from his post following a drunken incident and Prime Minister Boris Johnson faced calls Friday to expel the lawmaker from the Conservative Party.

 Chris Pincher, whose role was to maintain discipline among Tory members of Parliament, submitted a letter of resignation to Johnson on Thursday.

-“I drank far too much” on Wednesday night, Pincher said in his letter.
-“I’ve embarrassed myself and other people which is the last thing I want to do and for that I apologize to you and to those concerned.”
+“I drank far too much” on Wednesday night, Pincher said in the letter.
+“I’ve embarrassed myself and other people, which is the last thing I want to do, and for that I apologize to you and to those concerned.”

 But he said he would remain as a Conservative lawmaker and continue to support Johnson from the back benches of Parliament.

+Johnson survived a no-confidence vote last month triggered by lawmakers from his own party, but emerged weakened since more than 40% of Conservatives voted against him.

-Pincher’s resignation as deputy chief whip added to Johnson’s woes, which have included other scandals like “ partygate ” and a Conservative lawmaker resigning over watching pornography on his phone in the House of Commons.
+Most of the discontent with Johnson’s leadership centered around investigations into boozy parties held in government buildings when coronavirus lockdowns prohibited group gatherings.
+A Conservative lawmaker also resigned for watching pornography on his phone in the House of Commons.

-Johnson, who also recently survived a no-confidence vote, had just returned from the Group of Seven and NATO summits and was looking to put those embarrassments and two recent byelection defeats behind him.
+After returning from this week’s Group of Seven and NATO summits, Johnson was looking to put those embarrassments – and his party’s defeat in two special parliamentary elections – behind him.

+Conservative Party chairman Oliver Dowden quit last week when the Tories lost two seats in byelections, saying the party “cannot carry on with business as usual.”
+But Johnson has remained defiant amid appeals for his own resignation and said he wouldn’t call an early election.
+The next general election must be called by 2024.

-British tabloid The Sun reported that Pincher groped two men Wednesday night at a private members club in London for the Conservative Party.
-It was the second time that Pincher quit a government whip job.
+British tabloid The Sun reported that Pincher groped two men Wednesday night at a private members club.
+London’s Metropolitan Police force said it hadn’t yet received any reports of assault at the event.

+It was the second time that Pincher, 52, quit a government whip job.
 In November 2017, he resigned as a junior whip after a complaint that he made an unwanted pass at former Olympic rower and Conservative candidate Alex Story.

-But Pincher was eventually brought back into a government position by Prime Minister Theresa May in 2018 as deputy chief whip.
-When Johnson took over in July 2019, Pincher was moved to the Foreign Office as a junior minister before returning to the government whips office again.
+But Prime Minister Theresa May brought him back into a government position in 2018 by making him deputy chief whip.
+When Johnson took over in July 2019, Pincher was moved to the Foreign Office as a junior minister before returning to the whips’ office again.

 Britain’s opposition Labour Party said that Johnson’s government had questions to answer about why Pincher was put into the position in the first place.